 We performed a comparison between Anypoint MQ and Apache Kafka based on real PeerSpot user reviews.

-Find out in this report how the two Message Queue (MQ) Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Initial setup was very straightforward.
-Deployment is a cakewalk."
+Find out in this report how the two Message Queue (MQ) Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution is scalable, and its performance is quite good."

 "The use of ACK is valuable."